OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 Unfortunately, due to time and capacity constraints, inspections by public health units for adherence to cold chain management processes are not feasible at this time.
 As such, the Ministry has decided that only pharmacies who are currently participating in the UIIP 2020/21 season will be eligible for selection as a participating pharmacy for the administration of COVID-19 vaccination.

 OPA recognizes that some pharmacies may not be participating in this season’s UIIP due to various reasons, e.g., new openings after the UIIP application deadline, and have highlighted this for the Ministry.
-OPA would like to update members that as of May 14, 2021, the UIIP applications for the 2021/22 season are open with a deadline to apply by July 11, 2021 at 11:59 pm.
-Pharmacies who may not have been eligible before for the COVID-19 vaccine administration program may become eligible to participate once they receive approval for the UIIP.
+However, pharmacies who may not have been eligible before for the COVID-19 vaccine administration program may become eligible to participate once they receive approval for the UIIP 2021/22 season.
 These stores will have the opportunity to be onboarded to the COVID-19 vaccination program in late summer/early fall after local public health units have submitted all approvals for the UIIP.
 OPA recognizes that in some exceptional circumstances, there may be a need for an earlier onboarding and will continue to work with the Ministry on how to support the onboarding of pharmacies to meet the needs of local communities.
 For more information about the UIIP and to apply, please consult the Ministry’s website.

 For the initial launch of the program, it was determined that an average of 40 injections per day would be required in order to administer all 500 doses, which had an expiry of April 2, 2021, that were provided to participating pharmacies.
 Moving forward, the Ministry expects that participating pharmacies have the capacity and ability to administer vaccine supply quickly and effectively to not only support patient access and priority areas, but also to expedite the delivery of vaccinations to all Ontarians.
 An example would be the ability to administer on average 30-40 injections per day.
 In addition to ensuring that the selection process for pharmacies was fair and equitable, this expectation was also used to ensure that there would be no wastage of vaccine and that the pharmacy channel’s capacity for more shots in arms was maximized.
 Exceptions may be made at the discretion of the Ministry as required.
 This guidance may be revised moving forward depending on vaccine supply and how the pandemic evolves.
 However, please note that this throughput is not mandatory and pharmacies who may not be able to achieve this due to specific reasons will not be suspended from the program.

-Following successful initial pilots of both Pfizer-BioNTech and Moderna vaccines the Ministry has now expanded to providing all pharmacies enrolled in the COVID-19 vaccination program mRNA vaccines.
-All pharmacies are now eligible to receive Moderna COVID-19 vaccines, however, deliveries of Pfizer-BioNTech are still limited to the pharmacies that were originally allocated supply.
+Following successful initial pilots of both Pfizer-BioNTech and Moderna vaccines the Ministry has expanded the program to provide all pharmacies enrolled in the COVID-19 vaccination program mRNA vaccines.
+Furthermore, as of the week of July 26, 2021, all pharmacies are eligible to order both Pfizer-BioNTech and Moderna COVID-19 vaccines, regardless of which vaccine they were initially assigned.
 For more information, pharmacies are asked to contact their corporate/chain/banner head office.
 Pharmacies without access to corporate/chain/banner head office support may contact OPA for support.

 OPA has developed the Pharmacy Playbook for COVID-19 Vaccine Administration which was presented during a table-top exercise with representatives from the Ministry of Health, the Ministers’ COVID-19 Vaccine Distribution Task Force and various public health units.
 This comprehensive document addresses operational considerations required to support the successful implementation of COVID-19 vaccine administration in pharmacies as well as workflow considerations presented in table format to help illustrate the process incorporating important factors such as vaccine inventory management, scheduling, screening, obtaining informed consent, IPAC measures, etc. Additionally, OPA has created a pharmacy sign that participating pharmacies may wish to use to notify their patients of the availability of COVID-19 vaccine administration at their location.